issacdowling/selfhostedsmarthomeguide/README.md

 Now, go to rhasspy's web UI, click the wake button, and say out loud, "What time is it?".
 It should respond with the current time.
 If not, give it about 20 seconds, the TTS may be doing first-time setup.

-# Features

-## Actually controlling devices

-Now, we have to learn stuff, and edit yaml files.

 Go to your terminal (still SSH'd into the Pi), and type
 ```
 sudo nano ~/hass/config/configuration.yaml